-What is Intentionally or recklessly destroy property ?
+What is Intentionally or Recklessly Destroy Property ?

 Destroying or damaging property is found under the Crimes Act 1900 (NSW) at Act Sect 195.
 A person who intentionally or recklessly destroys or damages property belonging to another is guilty of this offence: